 Complaints.
 Complaints alleging harassment or bias may be filed by either party to the consensual relationship or by an aggrieved party outside the relationship affected by the perceived harassment or bias.
-Complaints will be investigated by the Vice President for Finance and Administration (or designee) following the procedures described below.
+Complaints will be investigated by the Chief Human Resources Officer (or designee) following the procedures described below.

 Introduction.
 An individual who believes that he or she has been discriminated against or harassed, as defined in this policy, by another University employee or vendor may seek resolution through the following complaint procedures.
-While these procedures contain reporting and response deadlines, please note that the Vice President for Finance and Administration may extend for a reasonable period of time any of the deadlines specified in this section.
+While these procedures contain reporting and response deadlines, please note that the Chief Human Resources Officer may extend for a reasonable period of time any of the deadlines specified in this section.

 Definitions.
 As used in this policy, the following terms shall have the meanings indicated: